GMLC-TDC/HELICS/docs/user-guide/advanced_topics/webserver.md

 }
 ```

-the status code corresponds to the most appropriate html error codes.
+The status code corresponds to the most appropriate html error codes.

 ## Making queries